andreyryabtsev/comfyui-python-api/README.md

 ## Example

-To test the library with a sample SDXL workflow, clone this repository and run the following (replacing the address).
+To test the library with a sample SDXL workflow, run the following after installing (replace the address with your ComfyUI endpoint).
 Make sure your ComfyUI has `sd_xl_base_1.0.safetensors` and `sd_xl_refiner_1.0.safetensors` installed (or replace the workflow).

 ```python
 comfy_ui_example_e2e\